Practice 03 · Digital Products & Platforms

 What does a digital product studio do?

-A digital product studio designs and builds production software wired to live business data, SaaS platforms, marketplaces, customer portals, internal tools, real-time dashboards, and BI surfaces, for companies that need the velocity of a studio and the discipline of a product team.
+A digital product studio designs and builds the production software a business runs on: SaaS platforms, marketplaces, customer portals, internal tools, real-time dashboards, and BI surfaces, all wired to live business data.
+You get the velocity of a studio with the discipline of a product team.
 At Morvion this practice covers real-time dashboards and decision-support surfaces, two-sided marketplaces, booking and reservation platforms, customer portals and admin systems, multi-tenant SaaS architectures, and the type-safe Next.js + TypeScript + Postgres stack underneath.
-The codebase is designed to be inherited, that is a design choice, not an accident.
+The codebase is designed to be inherited by whoever comes after us, that is a design choice, not an accident.

 What this practice delivers.